Certificate in Biostatistics

 Requirements for the Certificate

-An approved Plan of Study including at least 15 s.h. credits in Biostatistics is very important for this Certificate, since some of the courses require special permission to enroll, have specific prerequisites, and/or are offered less than annually.
-The minimum acceptable grade for each course used to fulfill certificate requirements is a B-; the minimum cumulative GPA requirement for the 15 s.h.
+An approved Plan of Study including at least 14 s.h. credits in Biostatistics is very important for this Certificate, since some of the courses require special permission to enroll, have specific prerequisites, and/or are offered less than annually.
+The minimum acceptable grade for each course used to fulfill certificate requirements is a B-; the minimum cumulative GPA requirement for the 14 s.h.
 Certificate Program is 3.0.
-A minimum of 6 s.h. of certificate course work must be completed after formal acceptance into the program (certificates will not be awarded retrospectively for course work already completed).
+A student must have at least one course to complete prior to admission to the program (certificates will not be awarded retrospectively for course work already completed).

 Required “Core” Courses (6 s.h.)